rventura/demo-drl-lunar-lander/README.md

 # Usage

-Note that every time you want to run the code, you need to activate the virtual environment using the command:
+Note that every time you want to run the code, you need to activate the virtual environment using the command, at the directory the virtual environment was created (see previous step):

     source env/bin/activate

+To use the code, make sure the current directory is the repository, e.g.,

+    cd demo-drl-lunar-lander

+at the directory the github repository was cloned.

 To train a DRL model, use the command: